 Typically, but not always, Predisposing Evidence Items are written for rare germline variants.
 In rare circumstances, the patient can have a predisposing variant that develops as a result of a somatic mutation or mosaicism during embryogenesis that is widespread, but not necessarily heritable.
 Common germline variants may also be associated with predisposition to cancer.

-For evidence that indicates the presence or lack of a protective quality for a germline variant, this will be annotated with Supports Protectiveness or Does not support Protectiveness, respectively.
+For evidence that indicates the presence or lack of a protective quality for a germline molecular profile (variant), this will be annotated with Supports Protectiveness or Does not support Protectiveness, respectively.
 Although not yet well-described in cancer predisposition, we anticipate examples will become available with time based on other complex diseases, such as the APOE2 allele which has evidence that it is protective against Alzheimer’s disease.

-Evidence supporting variant pathogenicity will be captured by a curator by selecting Supports, and then Predisposition using the menus available on the Add Evidence form in CIViC.
-Importantly, evidence supporting a benign annotation will be captured during curation by choosing Does not support and then Predisposition in the menus available in the Add Evidence form.
+Evidence supporting pathogenicity will be captured by a curator by selecting Supports, and then Predisposition using the menus available on the Add Evidence form in CIViC.
+Importantly, evidence supporting a benign annotation will be captured during curation by choosing Does Not Support and then Predisposition in the menus available in the Add Evidence form.

-For EIDs that utilize the Clinical Significance of Predisposition, ACMG evidence criteria (Richards et al 2015) (termed ACMG codes for short) are derived from the evidence presented in the specific Evidence Source and are listed at the end of the Evidence Statement with a brief justification for each code’s use.
-ACMG evidence codes that can not be directly derived from the Evidence Source (e.g., population databases for PM2) should be captured in the Variant Summary or at the level of the Assertion.
-The EID depicted here is part of Assertion number 4 (AID4), where the Evidence Items combine to create a pathogenic Assertion.
+For EIDs that utilize the Significance value Predisposition, ACMG evidence criteria (Richards et al 2015) (termed ACMG codes for short) are derived from the evidence presented in the specific Evidence Source and are listed at the end of the Evidence Statement with a brief justification for each code’s use.
+ACMG evidence codes that can not be directly derived from the Evidence Source (e.g., population databases for PM2) should be captured in the Molecular Profile Description or at the level of the Assertion.
+The EID depicted here is part of Assertion number 4 (AID4), where the Evidence Items combine to create a Pathogenic Assertion.
 Predisposing Evidence Items do not individually determine ACMG/AMP Pathogenicity, but simply show in which direction the evidence derived from the particular publication or abstract is “leaning”, e.g., if it is leaning towards a pathogenic or benign final classification.

 Oncogenic Evidence Type¶

-Oncogenic Evidence Items (EIDs) capture clinically relevant information associated with either a somatic variant’s protective qualities or, more commonly, its involvement in tumor pathogenesis as described by the Hallmarks of Cancer.
-An Evidence Statement for an Oncogenic EID includes a summary of the reported data relevant to the variant and disease of interest by describing assays performed and experimental results.
+Oncogenic Evidence Items (EIDs) capture clinically relevant information associated with either a somatic molecular profile’s (variant’s) protective qualities or, more commonly, its involvement in tumor pathogenesis as described by the Hallmarks of Cancer.
+An Evidence Statement for an Oncogenic EID includes a summary of the reported data relevant to the molecular profile and disease of interest by describing assays performed and experimental results.
 The Evidence Summary for an Oncogenic EID may contain Oncogenicity Codes from the ClinGen/CGC/VICC Standards for the classification of oncogenicity of somatic variants in cancer.

-The Oncogenic Clinical Significance is used to capture evidence supporting an oncogenic or benign final classification of a somatic variant at the Assertion level.
-In the case where evidence suggests a variant has oncogenic properties, a curator will select Supports, and then Oncogenicity using the menus available on the Add Evidence form in CIViC (Figure 11).
+The Oncogenic Clinical Significance is used to capture evidence supporting an oncogenic or benign final classification of a somatic molecular profile (variant) at the Assertion level.
+In the case where evidence suggests a Molecular Profile has oncogenic properties, a curator will select Supports, and then Oncogenicity using the menus available on the Add Evidence form in CIViC (Figure 11).
 Importantly, evidence supporting a benign annotation will be captured during curation by choosing Does not support and then Oncogenicity in the menus available in the Add Evidence form.

 Below is an example of an Evidence Item with an Oncogenic Evidence Type (Figure 12).
 This EID describes a study wherein KRAS Q61H was transfected into cells resulting in multilayered growth indicative of a loss of contact inhibition.
 Oncogenicity code OS2 is noted in the Evidence Statement, since the EID describes a well established in vitro experiment (focus formation assay), which supports an oncogenic effect for this variant.